mcdanielgilbert/gas-mysql/README.md

 Utilities for using Google Apps Script's JDBC/Google Cloud SQL services.
 This might help reduce the amount of boilerplate code required to use JDBC connections in GAS.

 ### Usage

 #### Initialize the utilities
+Just copy and paste this stuff into your project, or create your own library.
+If you are aware of a wizzy way to do something like require('package'); within the GAS ecosystem, by all means do that (and push your solution!).

 ```javascript
 var util = JdbcUtil();
 ```